shivatomar2183/Azure-AI-ML-Workathon/README.md

 ## Start exploring the AI-ML services
 1. Start by exploring the standalone services first.
 Explore & try out each feature as shown in the workshop.
-2. Perform the Homework exercises
+2. Perform the Homework exercises.
 3. Move to the End-to-End use cases.
 Make sure to have explored the standalone services prior to starting off with exploring the End-to-End workshops since these have been built considering that you are comfortable with the workflow of the cognitive Service in silos.

 # Get your doubts clarified!